Optical Illusions: What's wrong with this picture?

 The tree also presents an optical impossibility: look at the branches at the top left: they are in front of the brick wall, which means they must be in front of the far left column.
 But the left column appears closer to us than the branches, and is clearly closer to us than the trunk of the tree.

-Are there any art history students here reading this now?
+One last observation: are there any art history students here reading this now?
 Can you tell us one more thing that's wrong with this picture?
-This figure, the musician, is not an original character created by Jos de Mey ... scroll down to see more on this.
+This figure, the musician, is not an original character created by Jos de Mey, he's been lifted from another art work.

 We are unable to determine exactly why Jos de Mey used Bruegel's character in this painting - it seems the use of other artists' figures was a common practice for de Mey, as he also used characters painted by Rene Magritte and M. C. Escher in addition to Bruegel.
-The only somewhat obvious connection for Bruegel might be that de Mey, as a Flemish artist of the 20th century, was paying homage to an earlier Flemish artist, Bruegel, from the 16th century.
+The only somewhat obvious connection for de Mey to utilize Bruegel's art might be that de Mey, as a Flemish artist of the 20th century, was paying homage to an earlier Flemish artist, Bruegel, from the 16th century.